One moment...

 Massage therapists methodically apply focused, hands-on techniques to promote relaxation and increase circulation in the body’s soft tissues (muscles, tendons, connective tissue, etc.).
 Although the warming and stimulating effect of massage has a positive effect on joint mobility and range of motion, direct work on the skeleton is outside the massage therapists’ scope of practice.

-While many choose to practice independently, certified massage therapists also may work closely with other members of the healthcare team – i.e., physicians, physical therapists, rehabilitation counselors, chiropractors, and acupuncturists, among others.
-In recent years, massage has gained attention from NIH and other respected sectors of the healthcare community, as a highly effective complementary and alternative medical therapy.
+In recent years, massage has gained attention from the National Institutes of Health and other respected sectors of the health care community as a highly effective complementary and alternative medical therapy.

-Today, therapeutic massage is employed throughout the healthcare system – in hospitals, long-term care facilities, and private clinics, for patients ranging from premature infants to the elderly.
-Many hospices have massage therapists on staff, and massage frequently is offered in wellness centers, drug treatment programs, and pain clinics.
+Today, therapeutic massage is employed throughout the health care system – in hospitals, long-term care facilities and private clinics, for patients ranging from premature infants to the elderly.
+Many hospices have massage therapists on staff, and massage is frequently offered in wellness centers, drug treatment programs and pain clinics.

 • Acupressure